Tel Rehov: Iron Age beehives

 In addition to beehives, the remains of bees and bee larvae and pupae were also found.
 In 2010, using DNA from the remains of bees found at the site, researchers identified the bees as a subspecies, similar to the Anatolian bee, found now only in Turkey.
 It is possible that the bees' range has changed, but more likely that the inhabitants of Tel Rehov imported bees because they were less aggressive than the local bees and provided a better honey yield (three to eight times higher than Israel's native bees).

-Supporting archaeological knowledge include evidence of other imports in Rehov from eastern Mediterranean lands; later Egyptian documentation of transferring bees in large pottery vases or portable beehives; and an Assyrian stele from the 8th century BCE that evidences that bees had been brought from the Taurus Mountains of southern Turkey to the land of Suhu - about the same distance as between the Taurus and Rehov (400 km).
+Supporting archaeological knowledge include evidence of other imports in Rehov from eastern Mediterranean lands; later Egyptian documentation of transferring bees in large pottery vases or portable beehives; and an Assyrian stele from the 8th century BCE that evidences that bees had been brought from the Taurus Mountains of southern Turkey to the land of Suhu—about the same distance as between the Taurus and Rehov (400 km).

 The beehives were dated by carbon-14 radiocarbon dating at the University of Groningen in the Netherlands, using organic material (wheat found next to the beehives).

 Ezra Marcus of the University of Haifa, said the finding was a glimpse of ancient beekeeping seen in Near Eastern texts and ancient art.
 Religious practice was evidenced by an altar decorated with fertility figurines found alongside the hives.

 Archaeology

-The site of Tel Rehov consists of an upper and lower mound with a total area, including mound slopes, of 11 hectares.
-The total area of the mound tops is 7 hectares.
+The site of Tel Rehov consists of an upper and lower mound with a total area, including mound slopes, of 11 hectares (27 acres).
+The total area of the mound tops is 7 hectares (17 acres).

 The site was inspected by W.F.
 Albright in the 1920s, identifying the main occupation period as being the 13th to 10th century BC.
 In the 1940s Avraham Bergman and Ruth Brandstater inspected Tel Rehov.
 While there they found a Proto-Canaanite inscription in the topsoil.
 In the following decades some local residents collected items from the site, including a cylinder seal from the Old Babylonian period.

 After full surface surveys and a geophysical study of the lower mound in 1995–1996 modern archaeological excavations were conducted for 11 seasons between 1997 and 2012 under the directorship of Amihai Mazar, Professor at the Institute of Archaeology of the Hebrew University in Jerusalem, and with the primary sponsorship of writer John Camp.
 Seven occupation strata were established with the uppermost (Strata I) representing scattered Islamic finds and the rest (Strata II to VII) being Iron Age.
 The lower mound was abandoned after Strata IV.
-No strata were establish for the Bronze Age as results in this period were scanty and primarily on a small part of the lower mound.
+No strata were established for the Bronze Age as results in this period were scanty and primarily on a small part of the lower mound.
 Among the finds, recovered in the 2003 season, was a 10th century BC jar with 2 identical three letter Proto-Canaanite inscriptions.

 In 2002 a small rescue excavation occurred after ditching damaged several Bronze Age shaft tombs on the fringes of the site.
 Besides human remains, pottery fragments, ostrich egg-shell fragments, and two complete bronze daggers were found.